Twitter linkk Facebook link

 The chart below shows the split of lending for different types of products as a percentage of overall disbursements made.

-Handcraft and textile products continue to have an important place in our lending as we maintain our focus on small and disadvantaged producer groups.
-In addition, we believe that Shared Interest remains the only social lender to provide finance to this sector.
+Handcraft and textile products continue to have an important place in our lending, accounting for 8.4% of our lending.
+This has reduced from 12.5% in 2022 due to a reduction in global demand for handcrafts including textiles, due to the worldwide recession.
+We however maintain our focus on small and disadvantaged producer groups, and believe that we are the only social lender to provide finance to this sector.
+Additionally, it is worth noting that disbursements for handcrafts are made mostly through buyer lending.

 You can read the full Social Accounts document here.